joelclermont/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/MenuBuilder.md

 # Kendo.Mvc.UI.Fluent.MenuBuilder

-Defines the fluent interface for configuring the  component.
+Defines the fluent interface for configuring the Menu component.

 ## Methods